-The Company's significant accounting policies, which are disclosed in the audited financial statements for the year ended December 31, 2021 and the notes thereto are included in the Company's Annual Report on Form 10-K (the "Annual Report") that was filed with the Securities and Exchange Commission ("SEC") on March 17, 2022.
-Since the date of that filing, there have been no material changes to the Company's significant accounting policies except as noted below.
+The Company's significant accounting policies, which are disclosed in the audited financial statements for the year ended December 31, 2021 and the notes thereto, are included in the Company's Annual Report on Form 10-K (the "Annual Report") that was filed with the Securities and Exchange Commission ("SEC") on March 17, 2022.
+Since the date of that filing, there have been no material changes to the Company's significant accounting policies.